 The main goals of GRSciColl are to:

-- To improve interoperability among databases by providing unique codes and machine-readable identifiers for institutions and collections
+- Improve interoperability among databases by providing unique codes and machine-readable identifiers for institutions and collections

 The current phase of development has opened the registry to validated users for submissions and edits.
-Subsequent stages will engage other partners to support functionality like linking collections to specimens, tracking DOI-based citations of collections and supporting or enhancing various collection metadata schemas.
+Subsequent stages will engage other partners to add functionality like linking collections to specimens, tracking DOI-based citations of collections, and supporting or enhancing various collection metadata schemas.

 GRSciColl data sources and maintenance

-Staff members from institutions and collections originally contributed the information contained in GRSciColl, either directly or through partners and predecessors like the Index Herbariorum, the NCBI Institution table and Collection table, Biorepositories.org, or the Biodiversity Collections Index.
+Staff members from institutions and collections originally contributed the information contained in GRSciColl, either directly or through partners and predecessors like the Index Herbariorum (IH), the NCBI Institution table and Collection table, Biorepositories.org, or the Biodiversity Collections Index.

 GBIF has restored community-curation functionality, enabling those working within each of the institutions and collections to help maintain up-to-date information in the registry.